-- All public records requests regardless of incoming format (email, phone, web form, etc.) are routed to the WSAC Public Records Officer (PRO Michelle Nelson) and/or to the WSAC web form at http://www.wacounties.org/wsac/publicrequest.asp.
-Staff should not reply to requesters otherwise.
-If Michelle will be out of the office more than two days, forward the request to the WSAC Finance and Administration Director (Karlyn Shannon). - 2.
-Upon receipt, PRO assigns the request a Public Records tracking number and sends acknowledgement to requester via tracked email and/or via registered mail citing that: - a.
+- 1. All public records requests regardless of incoming format (email, phone, web form, etc.) are routed to the WSAC Public Records Officer (PRO).
+Staff should not reply directly to requesters.
+If the PRO is unavailable, forward the request to the Executive Director. - 2.
+Upon receipt, the PRO will send acknowledgement to the requester via tracked email and/or via registered mail citing that: - a.
 Within five (5) business days of receiving the request, WSAC will respond in one of the following ways: - i.
 Provide the record - ii.
 Provide an estimate of time needed to fulfill the response - iii.
 Deny the request, with an explanation of the denial - iv.
 Ask for clarification of the request for records - 3.
-PRO coordinates collection of data/documents, working with appropriate staff as needed to fulfill the request. - 4.
-Within the five day window, the PRO replies to requester with one or more of the options listed under (2) above. - 5.
-If the request requires an individual to visit the office to view data, PRO will coordinate with Justin Kerrihard or other appropriate staff on the date, time and set up and correspond with the requester to schedule. - 6.
+The PRO will coordinate collection of data/documents, working with appropriate staff as needed to fulfill the request. - 4.
+Within the five day window, the PRO will reply to the requester with one or more of the options listed under (2) above. - 5.
 If the request requires large amounts of photocopying the requester will be notified of an estimated cost for copies.
 The fee is 15 cents per single sheet.
 The total is due in full prior to delivery of a complete request or, if the request is broken into installments, a deposit of 10% of the total must be paid prior to the delivery of the first installment.